dipAch/RecursiveDescentParser/README.md

 # RecursiveDescentParser
-Implementation of Generic Recursive Descent Parser for Syntax Analysis Phase.
+Implementation of Generic Recursive Descent Parser for **Syntax Analysis Phase**.
 It can take any valid grammar <br />
 accepted by the RDP, and transform the production rules to recursive functions or procedures at runtime. <br />

 # Test Input Grammar